project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 We have provided two ways to get the required image to flash the RCP.
 You can use one of the following options:

-1. Using the pre-built image `ot-rcp` image file
+1. Use the pre-built image `ot-rcp` image file
-2. Building the image file from the '`ot-efr32`' repository which is listed on the [Matter Repositories and Commit Hashes page](../general/COMMIT_HASHES.md)
+2. Build the image file from the '`ot-efr32`' repository, which is listed on the [Matter Repositories and Commit Hashes page](../general/COMMIT_HASHES.md)

 <br>

-### **Using the Pre-built Image File**
+### **Using a Pre-built Image File**

-All of the RCP image files are accessible through the [Matter Artifacts Page](../general/ARTIFACTS.md).
-If you are using the pre-built image file, you can skip forward to Step #2: Flashing the RCP.
+RCP image files for all demo boards are accessible through the [Matter Artifacts Page](../general/ARTIFACTS.md).
+If you are using a pre-built image file, you can skip forward to Step #2: Flashing the RCP.

 <br>